Feastio

 Alligator bolognese

-The first item that caught my attention was the La Petite Grocery cheeseburger with house pickles, onion marmalade, arugula, whole grain mustard, aioli, gruyere, and hand cut fries.
+The first item that caught my attention was the La Petite Grocery cheeseburger, featuring house pickles, onion marmalade, arugula, whole grain mustard, aioli, Gruyère, and hand-cut fries.
+I was seriously tempted to get the burger (minus the pickles), but wanted to extend myself a little.

 Next on the menu was the alligator bolognese-that's more like it!
 Since the turtle bolognese I'd read about wasn't an option, it was clear they'd subbed the 'gator.

-I can't say that I discerned a unique flavor of alligator from the meat sauce; it could've been beef for all I knew, but it was still a fun choice.
+The bolognese was served with tagliatelle pasta, sherry, and a fried soft-boiled egg.
+The egg yolk inside was perfectly cooked.
+I couldn't say I discerned a distinct alligator flavor in the meat sauce; it could have been beef for all I knew, but it was still a fun choice.

-The paneed rabbit with spaetzle and heirloom carrots is a menu mainstay.
-I hadn't ordered rabbit since Joe Beef in Montreal.
+The pan-seared rabbit with spaetzle and heirloom carrots is a menu mainstay.
+I hadn't ordered rabbit since I had it at Joe Beef in Montreal.
+Roasted hanger steak, chicken breast, pork shank, and shellfish stew rounded out our choices.

 Related: Pasjoli French Bistro in Santa Monica